microsoft/FluidFramework/packages/framework/synthesize/README.md

 ## Synthesize

-Once you have a `DependencyContainer` with registered providers you can synthesize/generate a new IComponent object from it.
+Once you have a `DependencyContainer` with registered providers you can synthesize/generate a new IFluidObject object from it.
 The object that is returned will have the correct typing of optional and required types.

 An Example: